DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-31-new-training-location.md

 No one has needed to edit the details pulled in from Edubase.

 On the summary screens we started with ‘Code’, which a user misunderstood.
-We renamed it to ‘UCAS campus code’ and haven’t seen any further issues.
+We renamed it to ‘UCAS campus code’ and have not seen any further issues.
 [One provider wanted to change the code](https://lookback.io/watch/vw6eDzqmL4s24rR2Y?t=51m43s) to something which aligns with the schools, eg St Mary’s could be M, and St Peter’s could be P.

 [Research playback presentation](https://docs.google.com/presentation/d/17wz2ZWJCNbbqsaywigok-fHv07IUjjiLRSaffCuim64/edit)